Love at First Bite: Plot

 As a major blackout hits the city, Dracula flees with Cindy via taxi cab back to the airport, pursued by Rosenberg and Ferguson.
-His coffin is accidentally sent to Jamaica instead of London and the couple miss their flight.
+His coffin is accidentally sent to Jamaica instead of London, and the couple miss their flight.
 On the runway, Cindy finally agrees to become Dracula's vampire bride.
-Rosenberg attempts to stake Dracula, but as he moves in for the kill, they fly away.
-A check falls from the sky, by which Cindy pays off her (enormous) psychiatry bill owed to Rosenberg.
-He remarks, "She has become a responsible person ... or whatever".
-Rosenberg keeps Dracula's cape (the only thing his stake struck) which Ferguson borrows, hoping, since the cape makes the wearer, it will help him be stylish on his wedding anniversary.
-Dracula and Cindy, now transformed into bats, fly toward Jamaica.
-Dracula warns Cindy that they can only live by night.
-“That's all right with me,” she replies, “…I could never really get my (act) together before 7 anyway.”
+Rosenberg attempts to stake Dracula, but as he moves in for the kill, Dracula and Cindy fly away.
+A check falls from the sky, by which Cindy pays off her enormous psychiatry bill owed to Rosenberg.
+Rosenberg keeps Dracula's cape (the only thing his stake struck), which Ferguson borrows, hoping it will help him look stylish on his wedding anniversary.
+Dracula and Cindy, transformed into bats, fly toward Jamaica.